NC.A

-Personal life
+Early life and education

 NC.A was born on October 7, 1996.

-She attended the Osan Middle School and attended Hanlim Multi Art School and graduated in February 2015.
+She attended Osan Middle School then Hanlim Multi Art School, and graduated in February 2015.

 Career

 Pre-debut

-Towards her graduation in junior high school, she started going to a music academy.
-She performed there and someone had it video-taped and uploaded online.
-The video ended up in the hands of Chae Jong-ju, the CEO of JJHolic Media who later called her in for an audition.
+Towards her graduation of junior high school, NC.A started going to a music academy.
+She performed there, and someone had it video-taped and uploaded online.
+The video ended up in the hands of Chae Jong-ju, the CEO of JJHolic Media, who later called her in for an audition.
 Upon passing the auditions, she became a trainee.

 In 2012, she performed in a concert of her label mate Yurisangja.

 2013: Debut with My Student Teacher and Oh My God

 On August 11, 2013, NC.A released her debut digital single "My Student Teacher".
-The song, which lyrics talked about high school life, was composed by Park Seung-hwa of Yurisangja, written by Lee Ji-won and edited by Seo Jung-jin, which presented Lee Hye-ri.
+The song, with lyrics talking about high school life, was composed by Park Seung-hwa of Yurisangja, written by Lee Ji-won and edited by Seo Jung-jin, which presented Lee Hye-ri.

 She portrayed the role of a high school student in tvN's Reply 1994.
 The drama's producing director Shin Won-ho saw a pre-debut photo and asked her to audition for the drama.

-On November 15, she released her second single "Oh My God", this time she appeared in the music video.
+On November 15, she released her second single "Oh My God", with her appearing in the music video this time.